-- solvers will be evaluated on a restricted set of constraints (see below), - solvers will be only evaluated on sequential search, - solvers must be open-source software and must be submitted as source code, with a script to compile the code. - solvers may be submitted as a modification of an existing, open-source solver.
+- solvers will be evaluated on a restricted set of constraints (see below), - solvers will be only evaluated on sequential search, - solvers may be submitted as a modification of an existing, open-source solver.
 The goal in this case is to save developers the effort of developing a complete solver and to focus on new techniques, heuristics and so on.
 In this case, the submission must contain both the source of the initial solver, and the source of the modified solver (or equivalently a patch file).
 The differences between the initial solver and the modified solver should be significant enough.
 As an example, Mini-CP (www.minicp.org) may be used as a starting point. - obviously, solvers developed independently by their authors may be submitted as well.

 Regarding the set of constraints, all general restrictions introduced for Standard tracks hold.
-Additionally, the constraints that are accepted for Mini-solver tracks are restricted to five types, as decribed below.
+Additionnally, the constraints that are accepted for Mini-solver tracks are restricted to five types, as decribed below.

-4.2.1 Constraint intension
+5.2.1 Constraint intension

-- $x \odot k$ $k \odot x$ - $\bullet \ x \odot y$ - $(x \oplus k) \odot y$ $(k \oplus x) \odot y$ $x \odot (y \oplus k)$ $x \odot (k \oplus y)$ - $(x \oplus y) \odot y$ $x \odot (y \oplus z)$
+- $x \odot k$ $k \odot x$ - $x \odot y$ - $(x \oplus k) \odot y$ $(k \oplus x) \odot y$ $x \odot (y \oplus k)$ $x \odot (k \oplus y)$ - $(x \oplus y) \odot y$ $x \odot (y \oplus z)$

-4.2.2 Constraint extension
+5.2.2 Constraint extension

-This constraint is described in Section 4.1.1.2 in [BLAP17].
-Competition restrictions for Minisolver Tracks (the same as for Standard Tracks):
+This constraint is described in Section 4.1.1.2 in [BLAP21a].
+Competition restrictions for Mini-solver Tracks (the same as for Standard Tracks):

 - 1. Compressed tables (i.e., tables with compressed tuples) and smart tables are not accepted.
-However, do note that positive short tables (i.e., tables with tuples containing '') are accepted (as in 2018).
+However, do note that positive short tables (i.e., tables with tuples containing '\') are accepted (as in 2019).
 Negative short tables are not accepted. - 2.
 Empty Tables (i.e., tables with with 0 support or 0 conflict) are not accepted.